banisterious/obsidian-oneirometrics/docs/TESTING.md

 ### Setup Testing

 - [x] Plugin installs correctly in Obsidian
-- [x] Plugin appears in the community plugins list
+- [ ] Plugin appears in the community plugins list
 - [x] Plugin can be enabled/disabled without errors
 - [x] Plugin settings are accessible
 - [x] Plugin icon appears in the ribbon

 ### Settings Testing

-- [x] Project note path can be set and saved
+- [x] OneiroMetrics Note path can be set and saved
 - [x] Selected notes can be added and removed using multi-chip autocomplete in both Settings and the modal
 - [x] Chips are pre-populated from Settings in the modal
 - [x] Removing a chip updates the selected notes